Marohn-Group/mmodel/docs/tutorial_graph.rst

 Name and docstring
 ----------------------

 The name and graph string behaves as the networkx graphs.
-To add name to graph:
+To add the name to the graph:

 .. code-block:: python